 Sysprep was not able to validate your Windows installation.
 Review the log file at %windir%\system32\Sysprep\panther\setupact.log for details.
 After resolving the issue use Sysprep to validate your installation again.

-How to Fix Sysprep Was Not Able to Validate Your Windows Installation Error?
+How to Fix: Sysprep Was Not Able to Validate Your Windows Installation?

-Start viewing the contents of the setupact.log file from the bottom to the top and look for the errors.
-Depending on the error found, you will need to perform certain actions to fix it.
-Below we will consider the possible Sysprep errors.
+Scroll through the contents of the setupact.log file from bottom to top and look for the errors.
+Depending on the error found, you may need to take the following actions to fix it.

 Turn BitLocker Off to Run Sysprep